MBOAT7

 Lysophospholipid acyltransferase 7 also known as membrane-bound O-acyltransferase domain-containing protein 7 (MBOAT7) is an enzyme that in humans is encoded by the MBOAT7 gene.

 It is homologous to other membrane-bound O-acyltransferases.

 Function

-This gene encodes a member of the membrane-bound O-acyltransferases family of integral membrane proteins that have acyltransferase activity.
+This gene encodes a member of the membrane-bound O-acyltransferase family of integral membrane proteins that have acyltransferase activity.
 The encoded protein is a lysophosphatidylinositol acyltransferase that has specificity for arachidonoyl-CoA as an acyl donor.
 This protein is involved in the re-acylation of phospholipids as part of the phospholipid remodeling pathway known as the Land cycle.